 NY state’s energy production portfolio is relatively diverse, with significant proportions of hydroelectric, nuclear, natural gas, solar, and wind.
 Furthermore, NY is a leading producer of apples, grapes, onions, sweet corn, tomatoes, and maple syrup in the United States.
 Production of food and energy in a changing climate involves both trade-offs and tension, including impacts to water resources.
 The objectives of this program are to:

-- Identify significant and/or emerging water resource risks/impacts associated with NY’s energy and food production portfolios.
+- Identify significant and/or emerging water resource risks/impacts associated with NY’s energy and food production portfolios

-- Conduct research and outreach on risks and trade-offs identified at the water-energy and water-food nexuses.
+- Conduct research and outreach on risks and trade-offs identified at the water-energy and water-food nexuses

-- Communicate results to resource managers, government entities, and the public in order to educate NY stakeholders about the consequences of our energy and food production choices.
+- Communicate results to resource managers, government entities, and the public in order to educate NY stakeholders about the consequences of our energy and food production choices

-Diversity Equity & Inclusion/ Environmental Justice (DEI/EJ)
+Diversity Equity & Inclusion/ Environmental Justice

 - Determine whether issues at the intersection of the water, energy, and food address EJ and assess the adequacy of responsiveness.